seclorum/retroGamingMuseumVienna_8Bit/captions/zx.md

 ## Released: 1982
 ## Discontinued (UK): 1992

-The ZX Spectrum [1] was one of the mostly successful-selling computers of the 8-Bit Computing Era, with schoolkids all over the UK adopting the machine for their gaming and entrtainment needs.
+The ZX Spectrum [1] was one of the mostly successful-selling computers of the 8-Bit Computing Era, with schoolkids all over the UK adopting the machine for their gaming and entertainment needs.

 It is one of the original systems of the 8-Bit Computing Era for which widespread software piracy was prevelant, as software at the time was released on Audio Cassettes which could very easily be copied.